6 Massive Flickr Usability Pains [in the Ass]

 Using Flickr for photo management appears to be a great value proposition.
-Store all your photos, and in turn they offer a full terabyte (that’s 1000 gigabytes!) of drive space.
-For all the different options for storing and managing photos online, Flickr can’t be beat.
+Store all your photos, and in turn, they offer a full terabyte (that’s 1000 gigabytes!) of drive space.
+For all the different options for storing and managing photos online, Flickr can’t be beaten.
 Right?
 As good as that is, Flickr also has to be the most annoying and convoluted systems to use for managing and sharing photos.
 Today, I thought I’d look at Flickr‘s worst offences.

 1. Uploading: If I wanted to just upload all related images in a batch (and sort them out later), Flickr makes this difficult.
 Deleting photos from an album is a one-by-one process.

 2. Canceling on Mobile: When uploading from the iOS app – there is now a progress bar – but if you accidentally included a video and needed to cancel the process, that appears to be impossible.

 3. Editing Titles on Mobile: The process of editing an image’s title is a full four taps.
 If you go through a few images, You’ll be extremely frustrated.